CarolinaLag/QueRico-BookingApp-Frontend/README.md

 - Book a table and possibility to choose by date, amount of guests and time.
 - Mail are sent to the customer when reservations are done, cancelled or edited.
-- Only admin roles can create, edit and delete reservations.
+- Only admin route can create, edit and delete reservations.
 - Sort the reservations by date for admin view.
 - Reservations is reflected in MongoDB.